thehthakur/dsa-templates/Arrays/Majority element/n by 2.md

     for num in nums:
         if count == 0:
             candidate = num
+        # increment count if num == candidate, decrement it otherwise
         count += (1 if num == candidate else -1)

     # Verify that candidate is actually a majority element